ismaelyws/themely/README.md

 # Themely WordPress Auto-Installer & Theme Directory

-#### Themely is a cPanel addon which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
+#### Themely is a cPanel/WHM addon which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
 Not only is it free, it pays you each month!

-#### My mission is to help web hosting companies & WordPress theme developers generate additional revenue.
+#### Our mission is to help web hosting companies & WordPress theme developers generate additional revenue.

 ## For Web Hosting Companies